bschlintz/spfx-richtextfieldcustomizer/README.md

 ## Summary

 A simple rich text field renderer to display the full contents of a rich text HTML field.
 Normally a rich text field will get truncated in a list or library view if the contents consume too much vertical space.
 This SPFx field customizer will display the entire contents of the field without vertical truncation.
-See screenshot below for comparison.
+See screenshot below from a modern list view for comparison.

 ![Comparison between default and custom field renderer](./docs/ScreenshotCompare.png)